ilyatbn/spotify-playlist-manager/README.md

 ## Features:
 - Login with Spotify.
 - Generate new genre based playlists from a list of source playlists.
+We support all the playlists you have in your library
 - Multi-Genre playlists.
 User can configure which genres go into which playlist or playlists.